kentaasvang/blog.asvang.no/README.md

 # blog.asvang.no

-Might run [here](https://blog.asvang.no), might not.
-Repo most used to mess around with frameworks or to some meditative programming.
+The blog might run [here](https://blog.asvang.no), or it might not.
+This repo is mostly used to mess around with frameworks or to do some meditative programming on lazy days.